SainsburyWellcomeCentre/aeon_docs/src/getting_started/index.md

 Aeon is an open-source platform designed to study the neural basis of natural behaviours over naturalistic timescales, from weeks to months.
 It features a modular, scalable, and programmable habitat where animals live.
-Equipped with various [interactive and non-interactive modules](target-hardware) like feeders, nesting areas, microphones, RFID readers, and high-speed cameras, this setup mimics complex environments, allowing
+Equipped with various [interactive and non-interactive modules](target-hardware) like foraging patches, nesting areas, microphones, RFID readers, and high-speed cameras, this setup mimics complex environments, allowing
 - animals to exhibit natural behaviours such as foraging, nesting, and social interaction, and
 - continuous tracking of animal position, pose, and identity, providing a means to quantify the animal's behavioural dynamics and internal states at millisecond resolution.